TufferDaze/RoR2_PoppyMod/README.md

 `1.2.1`
 * Added icons for skins
 * Primary skill no longer interrupts Iron Ambassador cast
+* Iron Ambassador can no longer interrupt itself until Shieldy has fired
 * Iron Ambassador now does not return until it has finished bouncing or no other targets can be found
+* Heroic Charge now resets vertical momentum
-* Walking primary attack animations have been realigned
+* Walking primary skill animations have been realigned
 * Main attack hitbox has been extended forward slightly
 * Poppy sounds are now tied to game SFX instead of just game Master
 * Doppleganger AI has been implemented